yiisoft/csrf/README.md

 ];
 ```

-By default, CSRF token getting from parameter `_csrf` or header `X-CSRF-Token` provided in the request body.
+By default, CSRF token is obtained from `_csrf` request body parameter or `X-CSRF-Token` header.

-You can access to currently valid token as string throught `CsrfTokenInterface`:
+You can access currently valid token as a string using `CsrfTokenInterface`:

 ```php
 /** @var \Yiisoft\Csrf\CsrfTokenInterface $csrfToken */